Open-Systems-Innovation/Open-Systems-Innovation/README.md

 # Open Systems Innovation
-Focused on creating high fidelity simulations for rapid development of biomedical devices.
+Focused on creating high fidelity simulations for rapid development of biomedical technology.